tttor/ctrl-foundation/method/policy-based/2017_acktr_wu.md

 ## idea: actor-critic Kronecker-factored trust region (ACKTR)
-* to optimize **both the actor and the critic** using Kronecker-factored approximate curvature (K-FAC) with trust region
+* to optimize **both the actor and the critic** using Kronecker-factored approximate curvature (K-FAC) **with trust region**
   * applying a natural gradient update **to the critic**
     * previously, a **natural** gradient update **only to the actor**
     * assume the output of the critic is defined to be a Gaussian distribution
+  * K-FAC to approximate the natural gradient update for actor-critic methods
+    * to extend the natural policy gradient algorithm to optimize value functions via **Gauss-Newton approximation**
+  * with trust region optimization for stability.
+    * because: Schulman et al. [22] observed that SGD-like update rule can result in large updates to the policy, causing the algorithm to prematurely converge to a near-deterministic policy
+  * use the factorized Tikhonov damping approach
 * define the joint distribution of the policy and the value distribution by assuming independence of the two output distributions, i.e., $p(a, v|s) = \pi(a|s) p(v|s)$, and construct the Fisher metric with respect to $p(a, v|s)$,
 * apply **K-FAC to approximate the Fisher matrix** to perform updates simultaneously.
 * assume the output of the critic v is defined to be a Gaussian distribution p(v|st ) ∼ N (v; V (st), σ 2 ).
-The Fisher matrix for the critic is defined with respect to this Gaussian output distribution.
-In practice, we can simply set σ to 1, which is equivalent to the vanilla Gauss-Newton method
+  * The Fisher matrix for the critic is defined with respect to this Gaussian output distribution.
+  * In practice, we can simply set σ to 1, which is equivalent to the vanilla Gauss-Newton method
-* adopt the trust region formulation of K-FAC introduced by [2]

 ## setup
+* advantage function as
+  * the k-step returns with function approximation,
 * discrete ctrl: Atari env
   * 6 games: Beamrider, Breakout Pong, Q-bert, Seaquest, Space Invaders
   * to avoid instability in training: